 I had no idea the support system that existed around me until I started showing up for things, personally, professionally, and politically.”

 Why Introverted Artists Need Local Community

 Yes, we need to market online.
 But we forget that socializing and marketing locally is equally beneficial for creatives, especially introverts, for three psychological reasons:

 Bubbles Make All Artists Loco

-We creatives have a propensity to get more and more self-critical as we toil away in our own weird bubbles.
+We creatives have the propensity to get more and more self-critical as we toil away in our own weird bubbles.